isn2102/p8105_final_project/Proposal.md

 gardens with relevant descriptive information about each garden.
-We will also produce a report depicting any associations between the number/location of community gardens and other variables of interest such as median income in the neighborhood, age, race, and property values.
+We will also produce a report depicting any associations between the number/location of community gardens and other variables of interest such as median income in the neighborhood, age, race, property values, community investment, and accessibility.

 ### Anticipated Data Sources